Stakeholder Capitalism: A Primer

-Despite the recent pronouncements from the Business Roundtable and others, the concepts underlying Stakeholder Capitalism did not come down from on high but rather from the practical efforts of business people trying to improve business.
-The new Enterprise Engagement Alliance Youtube.com channel has a regularly updated library of shows consisting of panel discussions with experts in all areas of business and academia on the practical implementation of Stakeholder Capitalism to achieve organizational results.
-This article was first published in March 2020 and most recently updated in January 2022.
+Despite the recent pronouncements from the Business Roundtable and others, the concepts underlying Stakeholder Capitalism did not come down from on high but rather from the practical efforts of academics and business people trying to improve business.
+The Enterprise Engagement Alliance Youtube.com channel has a regularly updated library of shows consisting of panel discussions with experts in all areas of business and academia on the practical implementation of Stakeholder Capitalism to achieve organizational results.
+This article was first published in March 2020 and was most recently updated in March 2023.
 The concept of Stakeholder Capitalism is completely non-partisan as it does not require government involvement.

-Click here for an EEA Youtube show conversation on Stakeholder Capitalism between Bruce Bolger, EEA founder and R. Edward Freeman, Professor of Business Administration at the Darden School of the University of Virginia, both early advocates of the field.
+Click here for a library of Stakeholder Capitalism and human capital management resources.
 See the footer for information about the activities of Enterprise Engagement Alliance at TheEEA.org or contact Bruce Bolger at 914-591-7600, ext.
 230 or Bolger@TheICEE.org.

 By Bruce Bolger